Kraljica smrti

 Kraljica smrti (trans.
-Queen of Death) is the fifth and the last studio album by Yugoslav rock band Gordi, released in 1982.
+Queen of Death) is the fifth studio album by Yugoslav rock band Gordi, released in 1982.
+It would be the band's last studio album before the reformation of the band in 2024 and the release of their comeback album Fenix.
+All the songs were authored by Manojlović.

 Kraljica smrti is the band's second heavy metal album, and is, alongside their previous album, Pakleni trio (Hell Trio), considered a milestone on the Yugoslav heavy metal scene.
 Gordi ended their activity two years after the album release, the band's leader Zlatko Manojlović starting a successful solo career.

 Track listing

 All songs written by Zlatko Manojlović.